twl8n/esp32-streaming-cam-ota/README.md

 ### The OTA crash and solution

-Adding OTA to CameraWebServer crashes when the OTA tries to update the ESP32.
+Adding OTA to the Arduino example CameraWebServer crashes when the OTA tries to update the ESP32.
 Here is the diagnosis and fix.
+Sadly, my camweb1 cribbed code from CameraWebServer, so my code crashed as well.
+Until I sorted out the fix.

 tldr;